vincenzoiovino/LoI.SmartContracts/README.md

 #### Make a withdrawal in the general variant
-After that Bob has verified above that a certain deposit is in favour of himself, Bob can decide to withdraw by invoking the method `MakeWithdrawalFull` of `Blik.sol` with input the above string `pi`.
+After that Bob has verified above that a certain deposit is in favour of himself, Bob can decide to withdraw by invoking the method `MakeWithdrawalFull` of `AnonIBP.sol` with input the argument `pi_as_ethereum_tuple` (precisely, it must be passed as a list) .
 This will transfer the `n` coins from the contract to Bob.
 #### Deposits in favour of phone numbers
-The contract and the commands can be also used to make deposits in favour of phone numbers as in the original Polish BLIK system.
+The contract and the commands can be also used to make deposits in favour of phone numbers as in the Polish BLIK system.
 Bob just needs to have (or create) a Google account and to verify his phone number in that Google account.
 Then, as explained [here](https://github.com/aragonzkresearch/leagueofidentity#phone-number-encryption-phencryption), Bob can get a token for his phone number.
 Alice can make the deposit specifying the Bob's phone number instead of his email address.